 Section 4(1) of the Act focuses upon protecting home owners from unfair business practices by park owners and ensuring they are aware of their rights and responsibilities.
-However there is a lack of any focus in the objectives, and indeed throughout the Act, on either the financial viability and wellbeing of home owners or upon assisting residential parks to be well-functioning harmonious communities.
+However there is a lack of any focus in the objectives, and indeed throughout the Act, on either the financial viability and wellbeing of home owners or upon assisting residential parks to be well-functioning harmonious communities for them to live in.